Last Updated on June 3, 2024 by Soumya

 The best way to begin any day in Istanbul is by having a classic Turkish breakfast called the Kahvalti.

 Kahvalti is a traditional sit-down breakfast that marks the beginning of the day in every Turkish household.
-There’s plenty to be had at the breakfast table including a wonderful variety of cheese, freshly-baked bread, honey, preserves, fresh veggies and greens, salami and sausages, eggs of all kinds, tea, and coffee.
+There’s plenty to be had at the breakfast table, including a wonderful variety of cheese, freshly baked bread, honey, preserves, fresh veggies, and greens, salami, and sausages, eggs of all kinds, tea, and coffee.

 I am sure you are drooling after reading this and keen to start your first day in Istanbul with the best kahvalti in town.
-And no better place to do that than at Serbethane Cafe & Restaurant which has rave reviews.
+And there is no better place to do that than at Serbethane Cafe & Restaurant, which has rave reviews.
 Located right next to the Blue Mosque in the historical neighborhood of Arasta Bazaar, Serbethane is the perfect place to fuel up for the day.

 Begin your one-day Istanbul trip at the Hippodrome